 To restore your gray tanks it's necessary that you remove this grease.

-Restoring your gray tank sensors is actually pretty painless and inexpensive.
+Restoring your gray tank level monitors is actually pretty painless and inexpensive.
 In the case of black tanks, the waste that gets stuck to your sensor probes, causing them to malfunction, is normally paper and human waste (poop).
 This requires a strong bacteria/enzyme cleaner like Unique Tank Cleaner to clean and restore the misreading gauges to their original condition.

 To restore your gray tanks you need a strong grease-digesting enzyme and luckily the best one out there is quite inexpensive!